 However, consume persimmon in moderation because it contains fructose, which may be harmful to your health in excessive amounts.

-Persimmon Nutrition Facts
+Persimmons Nutrition Facts

 Studies Done on Persimmon